If you recently took one of our health quizzes, it may have been recommended that you start your healing journey with a 7-day food diary and consult.

 The idea of tracking something with pen and paper sounds archaic, right?
 But, writing things out by hand helps us pay closer attention.
 We can have vague ideas about our health habits until we actually see them on paper.
 Then, the truth often doesn’t match the story we’re telling ourselves.

-That’s why we’re fans of this 7-day food diary.
+That’s why at our clinic, we’re fans of this 7-day food diary.
 If you want to “eat better,” first you have to see what you are currently eating.
-A week’s time gives you a solid snapshot to start with and practical info to use in creating more specific, healthy goals.
-Give it a try this week, and glean some of the following.
+Seven days gives will give us a solid snapshot of where to start with you and how to implement and creating the best dietary approach for your success.

-7 Things You Can Learn From A 7 Day Food Diary:
+7 Things You Can Learn From A 7 Day Food Diary and Why We Use Them:

-- Learn how much you’re eating.
-Often we have a vague idea of how much we ate over the past week, thinking things like, “I didn’t have too much sugar.”
-But what does that mean?
-A food journal shows you in black and white the actual amount you are consuming day to day.
+- Learn how much you’re eating and Nutrient Density.
+Often we have a vague idea of how much we ate over the past week, thinking things like, “I didn’t have too much sugar” or “I did’ t eat that many refined processed/inflammatory foods” But what does that REALY mean?
+A food journal shows you in black and white the actual amount of food you ate, and the nutrient density of the food you are consuming day to day.
 You’ll be able to see if you’re consistent throughout the week.

 - Learn what you’re eating and what you’re NOT Eating.
 Similar to the how much you are eating, a food journal also helps clarify what you’re eating and what your NOT eating.
 Sometimes what we are not eating is just as important as what we are eating.
 Sometimes selective memory takes over when it comes to sugary treats and other items we’re trying to limit in our diets.
 It’s also good to note your fruit and vegetable intake.
 Using a 7 day food diary provides great insight.